Japanese Prime Minister Shinzo Abe to resign for health reasons, reports say

 Challenges faced by Abe’s administration have included Japan’s recovery from the 2011 Fukushima nuclear disaster, and demographic difficulties stemming from Japan’s aging population.

-Abe had fervently hoped to signal Japan’s revitalization by hosting and presiding over the Olympics in Tokyo the summer of 2020, before the coronavirus pandemic prompted officials to defer the Games until 2021.
+Abe had hoped to signal Japan’s revitalization by hosting and presiding over the Olympics in Tokyo this summer, before the coronavirus pandemic prompted officials to defer the Games until 2021.

 Stocks in Tokyo fell sharply on Friday in response to the reports of Abe’s impending departure.